Netflix users confused as ‘masterpiece’ movie arrives in US – but not in UK

 While the acclaimed film was released in the US on Friday (1 December), users in the UK have been left scratching their heads after searching for the film and realising it’s not currently available.

 It turns out the film will not be released in the UK until 8 December – and, when it does arrive, it won’t actually be on Netflix.
-This is due to the fact that, following its premiere at Cannes Film Festival in May, it was acquired by Sky Cinema in the UK.
+This is due to the fact that, following its premiere at Cannes Film Festival in May, it was revealed that Sky Cinema would release the film in the UK.
+Sky acquired the film in 2021.

 May December, which has received huge acclaim, stars Julianne Moore, Natalie Portman and Riverdale actor Charles Melton, who picked up Best Supporting Actor at the Gotham Awards earlier this week – a signifier for what could go on to win at the Oscars in March.